-RESET type [time] Normally the BDI drives the HRESET line during startup.
-If reset type is can also be used to change the default reset time.
+RESET type [time] Normally the BDI toggles HRESET during the reset sequence.
+If reset type is NONE, the BDI does not assert HRESET at all.
+If reset type is KEEP then HRESET is asserted during the whole target power-up cycle to prevent the execution of any maybe not present boot code.
+This entry can also be used to change the default reset time.